MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-call-api.md

 ---
-title: "Tutorial: Call an API and display the results"
+title: "Tutorial: Call a protected API and display the results"
-description: Call an API and display the results.
+description: Call a protected API and display the results.
 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia